Four Life Lessons From A Six-Year-Old

 Happy Thursday, everyone!
 For this week’s motivational post, I am letting a six-year-old inspire us.
-In the following heartwarming video, young Tiana delivers sweet and useful nuggets of wisdom to her recently divorced mom, Sherry.
-Tiana’s dad and Sherry had just gotten into an argument.
+In this heartwarming video, young Tiana delivers sweet and useful wisdom nuggets to her recently divorced mom, Sherry after an argument between her parents.

 In this video, Tiana gives her mom valuable life lessons about attitude, the power of positivity and the importance of balance.
 Listen carefully, as we can all learn from her acuity.

 Four life lessons from Zen Master Tiana

 Here are four life lessons we can all learn from perceptive little Tiana.

 1. Don’t be a meanie.
 Be friendly and try your best

 Tiana believes that meanies create monsters.
 Monsters eat people and if everyone becomes a monster, there will be no more people in the world (*gasp!*).
 She feels that if she can be nice, everyone has the potential to be nice.
 According to Tiana, if you let go of stubbornness and try your best to be friendly, you can make a difference in the world.

 - “Try not to be that, that high up to be friends.
 I want everything to be low.
 Okay?
 Just try your best.”

 - “I want you and my Dad to be [in a] place that’s settled and be friends.
 I’m not trying to be mean, I just want everyone to be friends.”